groupgets/kimchi-micro/updates/2020-04-14-meta-groupgets copy.markdown

 ---
-layout: post
+layout: default
-title:  "meta-groupgets OE/Yocto layer created"
+title:  "2020-04-14 - meta-groupgets OE/Yocto layer created"
-date:   2020-04-14 22:14:00 -0700
-categories: jekyll update
 parent: Updates
 ---
 A [meta-groupgets][mg-gh] layer for the OpenEmbedded/Yocto build system has been created.
 Support for previous the v0.1